 Bachelor of Science - University of Wisconsin- River Falls.

-Physical education supports the physical, emotional-social, and intellectual development of students.
-My goal is to inspire students to pursue a lifetime of fitness related activities and healthy decisions making.
+Mrs. Franz loves being able to work with all of the students in grades k-5 and getting so see them year after year.
+Mrs. Franz's goal is to inspire students to pursue a lifetime of fitness related activities and healthy decision making.

 National Physical Education Standards from NASPE

-Minneasota has not adpoted specifice standards for Physical Education, so SPPS has adopted the standards from the National Association for Sport and Physical Education.
-Each physical education lesson taught at Randolph Heights addresses these standards as appropriate to the grade level and activity.
+Minnesota has not adpoted specific standards for Physical Education, so SPPS has adopted the standards from the National Association for Sport and Physical Education.
+Each physical education lesson taught at Dayton's Bluff addresses these standards as appropriate to the grade level and activity.